bmmliu/User-level-thread-library/REPORT.md

 ###### **Phase 2.1.3 thread_exit**
 For thread_exit, we first assign the return value to the thread.
 And we create a copy of the current running thread and put it into the zombie queue.
-What is tricky in this part is that if it has child, it has to unblock its child and put its child into ready queue.
+What is tricky here is that if it has parent, it has to unblock its parent and put its parent into ready queue.
 After taking care of the old running thread, we can dequeue the ready state and get the next running thread and do the context switch.
+###### **Phase 2.1.4 thread_join**
+There are two cases in this phase.
+The first case is that when a parent joins its child, the child is still active.
+In this case, we have to block its parent for a while until its child dies.
+We determine if it's active by iterating its PID on the ready queue.
+In this case, it's in the ready queue and thus active.
+Here, we block the current running thread and execute whatver next in the queue.
+As soon as the child finishes, the parent will be able to collect its return val.
+Another case is that the child is already is zombie state, we can collect the return value directly.

+#### **Phase 3.1: preempt library**
+Preempt allows us to use the resources fairly to all threads.
+In this phase, we use two data structure, one of type sigaction to help us deal with the signl, another of type itimeral to track the time.